MENU

 Sunday, February 16, 5:00 PM–7:00 PM

 Are you interested in or currently building your career at a Primarily Undergraduate Institution (PUI)?
 Would you like to meet and learn from biophysicists at PUIs around the world?
-Then join us at the Annual Meeting for the first ever PUI Network Annual Meeting Mixer!
+Then join us at the Annual Meeting for the PUI Network Annual Meeting Mixer!
 Here you’ll have the opportunity to meet with a diverse group of PUI professors to learn, discuss, and share ideas related to your career at a PUI.
 We hope to see you there!

 Student Research Achievement Award (SRAA) Poster Competition